maxja/book-terraform-in-action/README.md

 > Author warns to not edit or move/delete such files as they're crucial for terraform to track changes
 > and calculation required actions.

+Terraform called `Create` function of a given provider to create file.

+`Read` function will be used by terraform when next plan command will be executed.
+It will read each current resource state from `.tfstate` file to ensure that they're in a desired configuration state.

+If you run it without changing the configuration, cli will tell you that `No changes` required.